marcell-lovassy/marcell-lovassy/README.md

 - 👋 Hi, I’m Marcell
-- I am a game developer at Gameloft, working with Unity.
+- I am a game developer working at Fortis Games.
 - I also have some indie game projects.
 - I'm currently learning web development and Unreal Engine.
-- I have 6 years of professional developer experience.
+- I have 8 years of professional developer experience.
 (C#, .NET, Blazor)
 - How to reach me: marcell.lovassy@gmail.com

 <!---